Zummit-Africa-Inc/Crop-Yield-Prediction/README.md

 ## Project Structure

-    ├── LICENSE
     ├── README.md          <- The top-level README for developers/collaborators using this project.
-    ├── source-code        <- Source Code references.
+    ├── Source-Code        <- Source Code references.
 Reference to external code for the current project goal.
     │
     │
-    ├── reports            <- Folder containing the final reports/results of this project │   └── README.md      <- Details about final reports and analysis
+    ├── Reports            <- Folder containing the final reports/results of this project │   └── README.md      <- Details about final reports and analysis
     │
     │
-    ├── src                <- Source code folder for this project │
+    ├── Src                <- Source code folder for this project │
-        ├── data           <- Datasets used and collected for this project │
+        ├── Data           <- Datasets used and collected for this project │
-        ├── docs           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
+        ├── Docs           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
         │
-        ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
+        ├── References     <- Data dictionaries, manuals, and all other explanatory references used │
-        ├── tasks          <- Master folder for all individual task folders │
+        ├── Tasks          <- Master folder for all individual task folders │
-        ├── visualizations <- Code and Visualization dashboards generated for the project │
+        ├── Visualizations <- Code and Visualization dashboards generated for the project │
-        └── results        <- Folder to store Final analysis and modelling results and code.
+        └── Results        <- Folder to store Final analysis and modelling results and code.
 --------

 ## Folder Overview